The Freedom from and the Freedom to…. A Seminar Day on Horses' Physical and Mental Welfare

-A cross-disciplinary science-based approach to ethics and welfare for horses
+Welcome to a cross-disciplinary science-based approach to ethics and welfare for horses!

 We start the day off with an update on what research say about whom the horse is.
 About what we already know.
 We know he is an herbivore and a hind gut fermenter, a herd animal with advanced social communication and a hoofed prey animal with a big heart and great lung capacity.
 We know his senses are functioning differently that ours and that he even has senses we don’t have.
 We know his brain is half our size, but as convoluted as ours and that he has the biggest amygdala of all our domesticated animals.
 Although the horse is a much under-researched animal – the picture of the horse that is emerging from science – does that picture align with what we as “horse people” think a horse is?

 The picture of who the horse is – is changing.
 How do we then adapt our welfare and our ethics around how we keep, handle, train and compete with horses?
 Are we adapting our welfare to what we now know about horses?
 Can we adapt to it?
 Do we even want to?

 We will discuss the 5 freedoms that often is used as a base for animal welfare.
 We will look at the differences between freedom from pain, suffering, maltreatment or lack of horse knowledge to freedom to – explore, problem solve, think, have choices and agency.

 We will look at definitions; what is choice, what is it to have agency, what is it to have your “voice” heard?

 We will look at training methods, learning theories and the role of “enrichments”.